FactoryXCode/MfPack/MfPack/Samples/MfRdjPro/SetupMfRdj.md

 ## **MfRdj Install/Setup instructions**

-**Icecast**
-Install IceCast on the computer that will be the broadcast server (local network) or just your own computer.
-The install file can be found at ..\MfPack\Samples\MfRdjJ\Binaries\icecast_win64_2.5.0.zip When done, replace the icecast.xml with the icecast.xml, located at: ..\MfPack\Samples\MfRdjJ\Binaries\IceCast_defXML\icecast.xml

 **Caddy**
-Install Caddy by unpacking the zip (..\MfPack\Samples\MfRdjJ\Binaries\Caddy_PWA.zip) By default we advise you to copy the contents to C:\Caddy on the same machine IceCast is installed.
+Install Caddy by unpacking the zip (..\MfPack\Samples\MfRdjJ\Binaries\Caddy_PWA.zip) By default we advise you to copy the contents to C:\Caddy on a server or your local pc.

 To make all work correctly, you should activate port forwarding in your router.